cosmos/gaia/docs/validators/validator-faq.md

 Delegators are free to choose validators according to their own subjective criteria.
 Selection criteria includes:

-- **Amount of self-delegated ATOM:** Number of ATOM a validator self-delegated to themselves.
-A validator with a higher amount of self-delegated ATOM indicates that the validator is sharing the risk and experienced consequences for their actions.
+- **Amount of validator-bonded ATOM:** Number of ATOM a validator validator-bonded to themselves.
+A validator with a higher amount of self-delegated ATOM indicates that the validator is sharing the risk and consequences for their actions, or has enough goodwill from the community so that others post validator bond on the validator's behalf.
 - **Amount of delegated ATOM:** Total number of ATOM delegated to a validator.
 A high voting power shows that the community trusts this validator.
 Larger validators also decrease the decentralization of the network, so delegators are suggested to consider delegating to smaller validators.
 - **Commission rate:** Commission applied on revenue by validators before the revenue is distributed to their delegators.
 - **Track record:** Delegators review the track record of the validators they plan to delegate to.
 This track record includes past votes on proposals and historical average uptime.